-Board Members are encouraged to attend a meeting of a Committee of which he or she is not a member.
-Board Members who are not Members of the Committee that is meeting cannot vote during the Committee meeting and may participate only as observers if a majority of the Board is present at a Committee meeting.
+Board Members are encouraged to attend a meeting of a Attendance at Committee Committee of which he or she is not a member.
+Board Members (Government Code section 11120 et seq.) who are not Members of the Committee that is meeting cannot vote during the Committee meeting and may participate only as observers if a majority of the Board is present at a Committee meeting.

-Duties of the Officers

-The following matrix delineates the duties of the Board officers, Committee Chairs, and Panel officers.
+Duties of the Officers The following matrix delineates the duties of the Board officers, Committee Chairs, and Panel officers.